abilandz/PH8124/Lecture_4/Lecture_4.md

 Var2 is 22 a bb
 ```

-The branching of the code execution at run-time, depending on the user's input from the keyboard, can be achieved in the following simplified and schematic way:
+The branching of the code execution at runtime, depending on the user's input from the keyboard, can be achieved in the following simplified and schematic way:
 ```bash
 read Answer
 [[ ${Answer} == yes ]] && do-something-if-yes
 [[ ${Answer} == no ]] && do-something-if-no
 ```
-In combination with ```if-elif-else-fi``` and ```case-in-esac``` statements (to be covered later!) the **read** command offers to the user a lot of flexibility on how to handle and modify the code execution at run-time.
+In combination with ```if-elif-else-fi``` and ```case-in-esac``` statements (to be covered later!) the **read** command offers to the user a lot of flexibility on how to handle and modify the code execution at runtime.

-The default behavior of **read** can be modified with a bunch of options (execute in the terminal **help read** for the full list).
+The default behavior of **read** can be modified with a bunch of options (checkout **help read** for the full list).
 Here we summarize only the most frequently used ones:

 ```bash
 -p : specify prompt